-Whilst I have had a pretty decent adventure during the previous rides (and a few more I’ve had in during the previous years) I feel I owe it to myself to do something big, an unrivalled trip that I can look back on and question the sanity of in more mature riding days to come.
+Though I have had a pretty decent adventure during the previous rides I feel I owe it to myself to do something big.
+And this calls for an unrivalled trip that I can look back on when I grow old.

-Moreover, I am planning a 3-4 month ride across Nepal and Northeast India in winter, and what I’ve planned on this upcoming trip will only make my confidence as a motorbiker grow a little more.
-The itinerary I have planned this time will have my creative juices flowing, maybe enough to lead me down a path never before considered.
+Also, because I am planning a 3-4 month ride across Nepal and Northeast India in winter, I wanted to do Sach Pass and Zanskar in one ride to bring more confidence as a motorbiker.
+The itinerary I have planned this time will have my creative juices flowing.

 What’s So Extraordinary About This Ride

-And then, my journey won’t stop after conquering Sach Pass and Pangi Valley, as after doing this, I will move further towards Ladakh while avoiding the most common itinerary of Keylong to Leh, but following a rather unusual route that takes you from Keylong to Zanskar (Keylong-Sinko La-Padum-Rangdum).
+And then, my journey won’t stop after conquering Sach Pass and Pangi Valley, as after doing this, I will move further towards Ladakh.
+I will be avoiding the most common route of Keylong to Leh and following a rather unusual route.
+This route will take me from Keylong to Kargil, via Zanskar.

 It All Starts Tomorrow

-So having prepared this unusual itinerary, I find myself deep in the mire of trip preparation – whose answer lies somewhere between carrying all things of necessity to travelling as light as possible.
-And it is these minute details that, currently, are the hinges on which my life hangs – at least, at this particular moment as I am writing down this article.
+So having prepared this unusual itinerary, I find myself deep in the mire of trip preparation – whose answer lies somewhere between carrying all things of necessity to travelling as lightly as possible.
+And it is these minute details that, currently, are the hinges of my life.

 So come one, and come all, and enjoy my topsy-turvy question-filled existence as Footloose Dev and his cute little Jawa 42 goes on this epic battle with the world, and hopefully live to tell you all about it.